PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES JAI

 CDHS org chart

-CDHS is made up of five public-facing offices and several internal-facing offices.
-For a complete list of divisions and programs within each office, visit this page on the CDHS website.
+CDHS is made up of four public-facing offices and several internal-facing offices.
+For a complete list of divisions and programs within each office, visit the Organizational structure and leadership page of the CDHS website.

 Expand the sections below for helpful links to partner organizations and resources.